Our team is made up of dedicated people from the Middle East and US who share a common goal of helping to put the last, first.

-Ma’en is a Senior Project Manager and he most enjoys building relationships in the communities where Questscope works.
+Ma’en is a the Acting Jordan Country Director and he most enjoys building relationships in the communities where Questscope works.

 The most important people in his life are his wife and three kids.
 In his free time he enjoys reading, music, and writing poetry.

 I love the family work environment here at QS, but my biggest challenge is to accomplish my missions and be particular within the little time given.

 I take so much pride with my work, for I feel Im giving a fraction to help youth for a second chance in life, and all that couldn’t be achieved unless we are one hand in one team.

 My biggest challenge at working here is that people have a bad impression about the work in social development organizations, so I feel we need to double our efforts to change this perspective!

 Still Im happy working here with my colleagues and performing our duties in an enjoyable way working as a solid team.